 10. Dumbbell Hammer Grip Rows

 The dumbbell hammer grip row is a compound bicep exercise that recruits the bicep muscle through the rowing motion.
-Because this exercise uses a neutral grip, which helps to influence the use of the biceps for executing the movement.
+This exercise uses a neutral grip, which helps to influence the use of the biceps for executing the movement.

 The neutral grip doesn’t necessarily isolate the bicep muscle to take priority, but it doesn’t allow it to get more engagement than when using an overhand grip.
 This type of movement can be done bent over or with chest support, depending on what other movements you are performing and if you can maintain posture with a strong core.